fzzr-/fzzr-.github.io/index.md

 ### Gamedev

-Just for fun & knowledge <abbr title="reverse engineering">reversing</abbr> favorite cool old games (before 2000) and making remakes - crossplatform rebirth. _Mostly for private usage._
+Just for fun & knowledge <abbr title="reverse engineering">reversing</abbr> favorite cool old games (before 2000) and making remakes - crossplatform rebirth. _Mostly for private usage, apparently._

 First of all, in the past developers put their hearts to the old games and treated them as an object of art.
 In these games there is always a story, humor, they are fun, interesting and surprising and honest with the player, unlike most modern profit-centered games.
 Such games must teach our children!